The Samsung Galaxy X is a folding smartphone which is due to be released in the first half of 2019.

 That tallies with the release date rumours leading up to the event – the Galaxy X won't launch until the first half of 2019.
 Samsung previously hinted its first foldable handset might be unveiled on-stage at CES 2019 in early January, or MWC 2019 in late February, two of the biggest technology expositions.

 But in terms of actually buying one?
-Immediately after CES reveal sounds extremely unlikely and after a MWC perhaps still a little optimistic.
-We're guessing a public release date of March/April 2018 at the earliest.
+Immediately after the Unpacked reveal sounds a little optimistic.
+We're guessing a public release date of March/April 2019 at the earliest.

 That gives you a bit of time to start saving because...

 The Samsung Galaxy X is not going to be cheap.
 Samsung declined to confirm the final price tag for the Galaxy X when it showed off the somewhat-disguised handset.
 However, one thing is for certain – this is going to be a very expensive gadget.